michiganhackers/knowledgebase/Technologies/Android.md

 ## Android Studio Plugins
 To add plugins, go to File > Settings > Plugins > Browse Repositories.
 * Android WiFi ADB: easily install and run app over wifi
-* Key Promoter X: notifies you of shortcuts you can use whenever you use the mouse on a button
+* Key Promoter X: notifies you if you used the mouse for an action that has a shortcut.
+Also suggests creating shortcuts if you use an action often.
-  * Refer to [this page](https://developer.android.com/studio/intro/keyboard-shortcuts) to see all the keyboard shortcuts Android Studio offers by default.
-These can save a lot of time, so it's highly recommended to read through it!
 * Markdown Navigator: preview markdown files plus many other tools for editing markdown files

 ## Resources